-3. Understand key principles of corporate social responsibility (CSR), ethics and sustainability

-3.1 | Corporate social responsibilities of a business

-- 3.1.1 the objective of CSR - 3.1.2 the involvement of internal and external stakeholders - 3.1.3 how CSR responsibilities change over time.

-3.2 | Sustainability and the environment

-- 3.2.1 the responsibility of business with respect to sustainability - 3.2.2 the principles of triple bottom line reporting - 3.2.3 there may be a trade-off between sustainability and profit - 3.2.4 how businesses respond to changes in the environment to succeed in the long term.

-3.3 The fundamental principles of ethics for accounting technicians

-- 3.3.1 the five fundamental principles of ethics:

-- confidentiality

-- professional behaviour

-- professional competence and due care

-- integrity

-- objectivity.

-3.4 The need to act ethically

-- 3.4.1 why it is important to act ethically: - the difference between acting professionally and being a member of a professional body - the importance of accounting technicians complying with AAT's Code of Professional Ethics - the accounting technician's public interest duty to society as well as to the client or employer - the legal and professional nature of the accountant's obligation of compliance with the ethical code - when disciplinary action by AAT or internal disciplinary procedures may be brought against accounting technicians for unethical behaviour - fines or reputational damage suffered by organisations as a result of unethical behaviour and non-compliance with values, codes and regulations - 3.4.2 the actions accounting technicians may have to take to act ethically: - specific actions that accounting technicians may have to take in order to behave ethically - why simply complying with regulations may not constitute ethical behaviour.
+nderstand key principles of corporate social responsibility (CSR), ethics and tainability 3.1 Corporate social responsibilities of a business Learners need to understand: 3.1.1 the objective of CSR 3.1.2 the involvement of internal and external stakeholders 3.1.3 how CSR responsibilities change over time.
+3.2 Sustainability and the environment Learners need to understand: 3.2.1 the responsibility of business with respect to sustainability 3.2.2 the principles of triple bottom line reporting 3.2.3 there may be a trade-off between sustainability and profit 3.2.4 how businesses respond to changes in the environment to succeed in the long term.
+3.3 The fundamental principles of ethics for accounting technicians Learners need to know: 3.3.1 the five fundamental principles of ethics: - confidentiality - professional behaviour professional competence and due care - integrity - objectivity.
+3.4 The need to act ethically Learners need to understand: 3.4.1 why it is important to act ethically: the difference between acting professionally and being a member of a method is a state. professional body the importance of accounting technicians complying with AAT's Code of Professional Ethics - the accounting technician's public interest duty to society as well as to the client or employer the legal and professional nature of the accountant's obligation of compliance with the ethical code when disciplinary action by AAT or internal disciplinary procedures may be brought against accounting technicians for unethical behaviour fines or reputational damage suffered by organisations as a result of unethical behaviour and non-compliance with values, codes and regulations 3.4.2 the actions accounting technicians may have to take to act ethically: specific actions that accounting technicians may have to take in order to behave ethically why simply complying with regulations may not constitute ethical behaviour.

-4. Understand the impact of setting up different types of business entity
+4. U nderstand the impact of setting up different types of business entity

-4.1 | Models of business ownership
+4.1 Models of business ownership

+Learners need to understand:

-- 4.1.1 the entity concept
+4.1.1 the entity concept

-- 4.1.2 the different legal structures that businesses adopt:
+4.1.2 the different legal structures that businesses adopt:

 - sole trader

-- partnership (including limited liability partnership (LLP))
+partnership (including limited liability partnership (LLP))

 - company

 - not-for-profit organisation

-- 4.1.3 that ownership of a business can be separate from the management and control of the business
+4.1.3 that ownership of a business can be separate from the management and control of the business

-- 4.1.4 the types of tax applicable to individuals, partnerships (including LLPs) and companies:
+4.1.4 the types of tax applicable to individuals, partnerships (including LLPs) an companies: d

 - income tax

 - PAYE

-- corporation tax
+corporation tax VAT

-- VAT

-- 4.1.5 the concept of limited liability and its effect
+4.1.5 the concept of limited liability and its effect

-- 4.1.6 the key features of each legal structure:
+4.1.6 the key features of each legal structure:

 - control

 - management

 - sources of finance

 - liability

 - distribution of profit.

 4.2 The legal administration of a business

+Learners need to know:
-- 4.2.1 for sole traders and limited companies:

-- the statutory books that must be kept
+4.2.1 for sole traders and limited companies:the statutory books that must be kept

-- the accounting records that must be kept
+the accounting records that must be kept

-- the tax records that must be kept
+the tax records that must be kept

-- the annual financial statements that must be filed
+the annual financial statements that must be filed

-- the annual returns that must be filed
+the annual returns that must be filed

 - the electronic filing requirements.

 4.3 Business formation

+Learners need to know:

-- 4.3.1 how sole traders, partnerships (including LLPs) and limited companies are formed - 4.3.2 the benefits and limitations of using 'off the shelf' companies - 4.3.3 why some companies may use pre-incorporation contracts
+4.3.1 how sole traders, partnerships (including LLPs) and limited companies are formed Э

+4.3.2 the benefits and limitations of using 'off the shelf' companies

+4.3.3 why some companies may use pre-incorporation contracts
-- 4.3.4 the implications of business name:

-- what names can and cannot be used

-- rules about similar and misleading names

-- where names need to be displayed.
+4.3.4 the implications of business name: - what names can and cannot be used rules about similar and misleading names where names need to be displayed.